Fastest way to get into investing in 2026

 TL;DR: five reasons investing alongside real investors is the fastest path

-Traditional brokerages are the slowest "fast" path.
+• Traditional brokerages are the slowest "fast" path.
 The account opens in minutes, but most beginners don't invest meaningfully for weeks because they're researching individual names.
-According to this Forbes article, the average investor, over the past decade, earn less than the market benchmarks they invest in.
+According to this Forbes article, the average investor, over the past decade, earns less than the market benchmarks they invest in.

-The mechanics compound.
+• The mechanics compound.
 Fractional-share dollar-weighted execution means $100 buys proportional exposure to a 25-position portfolio.
-Real-time execution means the copy mirrors the moment the creator trades.
+For dub Advisors Creator Program portfolios, real-time execution means the copy mirrors the moment the creator trades, with no delay; Notable Investor portfolios reconstructed from public 13F filings carry the filing's lag of up to 45 days by design, monitored by dub Advisors' in-house investment adviser.
 No per-trade commissions on stocks and ETFs.
 No withdrawal fees, no inactivity fees.

-dub is the premier platform to execute that path.
-Five-step download-to-first-invest flow, the marketplace of real investors at no minimum, and a Premium tier through dub Advisors, LLC that opens up access to professional-tier portfolios as the upcoming pricing migration rolls out. dub Crypto is also coming soon (currently offered by DASTA, Inc., dub's parent company) for the beginner who wants both stock and crypto exposure on one stack.
+• dub is the premier platform to execute that path.
+Five-step download-to-first-invest flow, the marketplace of real investors at no minimum, and the dub Advisors Creator Program.
+The platform subscription unlocks copying any Premium portfolio — no separate per-creator paywall — and Premium portfolios carry an asset-based management fee charged only on the assets you actually allocate (generally 0%–2.5% per year). dub Crypto is also coming soon (currently offered by DASTA, Inc., dub's parent company) for the beginner who wants both stock and crypto exposure on one stack.

 If you read nothing else, internalize this: the question "what should I buy" is the bottleneck for most beginners.
 The fastest path is one that replaces that question, not one that helps you answer it faster.